ClusterCockpit installation manual

 in this context is a homogeneous hardware partition with a dedicated metric

-on to subcluster node list to figure out on which subcluster a job is running.
+on to a subcluster node list to figure out on which subcluster a job is running.

 If nodes are missing in a subcluster node list this fails and the metric list